phthallo/ao3downloader/README.md

   -format [{azw3,epub,mobi,pdf,html}]
                         Specify a file type out of one of the following: azw3, epub, mobi, pdf, html.
 This will
                         be remembered.
-  -login [LOGIN]        Specify your Ao3 login to download fanworks from your bookmarks, in the following format:
+  -login [LOGIN]        Specify your Ao3 login to download fanworks from your bookmarks or from restricted works,
-                        username:password.
+                        in the following format: username:password.
 This will be remembered.
   -source [{url,file,bookmarks}]
                         Specify to download from an AO3 work/series URL, from a file, or from your bookmarks.
  ```

 ## Example usage
 ### Downloading a singular fanwork
-`python ao3download.py -format mobi -source url https://archiveofourown.org/works/17400464`
+Downloading works and series can both be done with this command.

-This will save the fanfiction as `Stag Beetles and Broken Legs.mobi` at the following path: `C:/Users/USERNAME/Documents/Archive of Our Own/Works`.
+`python ao3download.py -source url https://archiveofourown.org/works/17400464`

-### Downlading a series
+This will save the fanfiction as `Stag Beetles and Broken Legs.pdf` at the following path: `C:/Users/USERNAME/Documents/Archive of Our Own/Works`.
+Individual fanfics will always be saved under a 'Works' folder within whatever save location you set.

-`python ao3download.py -format pdf -source url https://archiveofourown.org/series/1264421`
+`python ao3download.py -source url https://archiveofourown.org/series/1264421`

-This will save the series as separate `.pdf` files for each work at the following path: `C:/Users/%username%/Documents/Archive of Our Own/Stag Beetles and Broken Legs`.
+This will save the series as separate .pdf files for each work at the following path: `C:/Users/USERNAME/Documents/Archive of Our Own/entomology`.
+Series will always be saved under a folder of the series' name within whatever save location you set.

 ### Downloading from a text file
 #### textfile.txt